martin0496/dev_proj/readme.md

-this is the dev project
+this is the dev project about git repo